Abbib123/IN3007IndividualProjectBackend/README.md

 (If the URL doesnt open automatically,copy and paste the url produced in the terminal into the search area of a browser.

-In order to run the backend element of this project implment the following:
+In order to run the backend element (main program) of this project implment the following:

 1.brew install python@3.11
 2.python3.11 -m venv venv